fbeltrao/dotnet-observability-sample/README.md

 When choosing a observability platform I, whenever possible, prefer to stick with a centralized solution containing all collected information.
 Azure Monitor / Application Insights and Stackdriver are some of the examples.
 The sample project demonstrates how Application Insights displays logs in the scope of a trace.

 However, some projects have dependencies on specific vendors (i.e. Prometheus metrics for scaling or progressive deployment), which limits the choices.
+OpenTelemetry, as a higher level abstraction of instrumented code, has a promise to allow combining various exporters in a single app.
+So progressive deployment can be controlled with the subset of metrics collected by Prometheus while bigger set of metrics, plus logs and traces are exported to the centralized observability platform.

 Another deciding factor is minimizing vendor locking, allowing the system to be agnostic of hosting environment.
 In that case, sticking with an OSS solution is favoured.